What is a Fuel Catalyst and What Does it Do That Additives Don’t?

 But, it is not as simple as exposing diesel fuel to air.
 Diesel fuel, after refinement, begins to coagulate.
 The fuel molecules in diesel begin to cluster together as a result of polarization.
 Rather than being a homogenous mixture, diesel — and all fossil fuels for that matter — is a heterogeneous stew of fuel molecule clusters.

-Understanding the importance of surface area is simple when using a solid as an example, “The rate of a chemical reaction can be raised by increasing the surface area of a solid reactant.
+Understanding the importance of the surface area is simple when using a solid as an example, “The rate of a chemical reaction can be raised by increasing the surface area of a solid reactant.
 This is done by cutting the substance into small pieces, or grinding it into a powder.”

 The same principles hold true with liquids according to Odesie of the Technology Transfer Service, “The speed at which the chemical reaction between the carbon, hydrogen, and oxygen occurs is crucial to flame performance.
 By atomizing the oil into very small droplets, more surface area of the oil is available for the oxygen to come in contact with.
 The more surface area, the quicker the reaction will occur.”